Hyra/express-firestarter/README.md

 I usually find myself adding abilities to use databases, realtime-ness, queueing and adding some sort of build tool.
 Rather than doing this every time I want to tinker on a new project and get lost, this boilerplate should be a nice starting point.

+**I also don't want this repo to be bloatcode, so it only consists of things I use often**

 ## Roadmap

 There's no roadmap as such.
 I'll try to keep the libraries up to date, and will add a feature when I find myself using it often enough.